Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-04-quarantine.md

 "And from you, Miss Boone."
 Mr. Johnson had a curiously accentless voice.
 Just a hint of clipped British, just a pinch of DC politician, just a touch of Hollywood star, a whole lot of anywhere in the English-speaking world.
 "I think you'll understand if recent events have made me eager to learn how your commission is going."

-"It's...well, it's gotten a little out of hand, to be honest."
+"It's... well, it's gotten a little out of hand, to be honest."
 Terri admitted.

 "I hoped that it would."
 Johnson said.
 The confession was made perfectly level and calm.
 "In what way?"